matthew-brett/barts-setup/barts_setup.md

 * Plug USB-C power adapter into extension block.
 Plug USB-C to USB-C cable into power adapter and into USB-C HUB.
-* Connect external USB SOUND to USB-C HUB via USB-C to USB-A cable.
+* Connect USB SOUND to USB-C HUB via USB-C to USB-A cable.
 * If WIFI:
     * Go to System Preferences, _turn on WiFi_.
 * If WIRED: